How to Become a Backend Developer in 2026

 School TeacherJunior Backend Developer

-Olga taught computer science at a secondary school for 7 years.
-She already understood algorithms and logic — she just had never built production software.
-She chose Node.js and built an attendance tracking API for her school as her first real project.
-15 months later, she joined an EdTech startup.
-Her teaching experience made documentation and code reviews second nature.
+Olga taught computer science for 7 years.
+She understood algorithms and logic but had never built production software.
+She chose Node.js and built an attendance tracking API for her school.
+15 months later she joined an EdTech startup, where her teaching experience made code reviews second nature.

 Transition time: 15 months